Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations: Optimisation methods for minimizing the objective functionals

 Since $x$, $y$ and $s$ are all periodic, the fields can be easily expressed as Fourier series, using a pseudo-spectral approach -- with 2/3 dealiasing -- for the nonlinear terms.
 A new code was developed for this work in C++, with OpenMP parallelisation.
 Following \citet{chandler2013invariant}, we perform time integrations using Heun's method, with Crank-Nicolson on the viscous terms at every substep.
 We concentrate on the specific case $Re=40$, which is sufficiently high to allow fully chaotic behaviour, but low enough so that a spatial resolution of $64\times64$ gridpoints gives accurate results when compared with previous work.
-A resolution of $64$ gridpoints was also used in the temporal dimension, which was found to be more than sufficient.
+A resolution of $64$ gridpoints was also used in the temporal dimension, which was found to be more than sufficient for even the longest periodic orbits studied.
+A $2/3$ dealiasing rule was applied in the spatial but not temporal dimensions.